paulmillr/jsbt/README.md

 * `isolatedDeclarations` ensures types are "fast" and friendly to JSR.io
 * `verbatimModuleSyntax` - ensures files are friendly to "type erasure" / "type ignore" node.js and others

-## repo-template

-Contains project skeleton, which can be used to create a new package.
-Replace `EDIT_ME` with proper value.

-The template ships with `npm run check`, which runs `jsbt readme`, `jsbt treeshake`, and `jsbt tsdoc`.

 ## License